Outcomes for 2016

 - 2016 Result: 90%

 - Explanation: PTI is allocated reimbursement funding from three different entities.
-Combined, that total 2,125 units.
-PTI utilized 1,910.5 of those units.
-PTI participants achieved 100% utilization of units by City of St. Louis residents, 186% of budgeted units by individuals utilizing EMAP funds and 72% of allocated units by St. Charles County residents.
-The St. Charles County participation was anticipated as more individuals enroll who reside in that area.
+PTI utilized 1,910.5 of 2,125 combined units, with 100% utilization by City of St. Louis residents, 186% utilization by individuals utilizing EMAP funds and 72% utilization by St. Charles County residents.
+The St. Charles County utilization was expected as PTI enrollment continues to grow in that area, but has not reached the number forecasted.

 - 3B – Measure: Percent increase in total units served for fiscal year will be equal to or greater than the percent increase in the annual organizational expenses from the previous year.